-- > The causes of swallowing difficulties are numerous, manifesting as mechanical obstruction, or affecting the muscles or nerves involved in swallowing - > Consider individual investigation and management in the following conditions: - neurological conditions (e.g. stroke, progressive neurological disease) - cancer (e.g. head, neck, oesophageal cancer) - cardiac and respiratory disease - physical/learning disabilities - Symptoms and signs indicating that an individual may experience difficulty swallowing medication include:5 - difficult or painful chewing or swallowing - dry mouth (xerostomia) (see Box 3, below) - difficulty controlling food or liquid in the mouth - coughing/choking before, during or after swallowing - hoarse/wet voice quality - feeling of obstruction (e.g. globus sensation) - unexplained weight loss - regurgitation of undigested food - recurrent chest infections (resulting from aspiration)
+- The causes of swallowing difficulties are numerous, manifesting as mechanical obstruction, or affecting the muscles or nerves involved in swallowing

+- Consider individual investigation and management in the following conditions:

+- neurological conditions (e.g. stroke, progressive neurological disease, dementia)

+- mental health disorders

+- cancer (e.g. head, neck, oesophageal cancer)

+- cardiac and respiratory disease

+- physical/learning disabilities

+- Symptoms and signs indicating that an individual may experience difficulty swallowing medication include:6

+- difficult or painful chewing or swallowing

+- dry mouth (xerostomia) (see Box 3, right)

+- difficulty controlling food or liquid in the mouth

+- coughing/choking before, during or after swallowing

+- hoarse/wet voice quality

+- feeling of obstruction (e.g. globus sensation)

+- unexplained weight loss

+- regurgitation of undigested food

+- recurrent chest infections

 N.B.
-For a full list of symptoms and signs of dysphagia, see the NICE guideline on nutrition support in adults.5
+For a full list of symptoms and signs of dysphagia, see the NICE guideline on nutrition support in adults.6

-Specialist assessment (e.g. speech and language therapy, gastroenterology) is required for patients with any clinical condition that may require them to take liquid nutritional supplements or receive medicines by enteral feed tubes
+- Specialist assessment (e.g. speech and language therapy, gastroenterology, dietitian) may be required for patients with these clinical conditions that may require them to take liquid nutritional supplements or receive medicines by enteral feed tubes

-- > Oral medication usage may also be complicated in patients with psychological conditions, such as:
+- Oral medication usage may also be complicated in patients with neurological and/or psychological conditions, such as:

 - learning disability

 - severe mental illness

 - dementia

-- > In certain individuals, there may be a personal preference against taking certain medicines